RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-add-to-cart-page.md

         </copy>
         ```

    - Under Server-side Condition section:
     - For When Button Pressed, select **Edit**

   ![](./images/create-process31.png " ")

-## Task 4: Add Process to Delete Products from the Shopping Cart
+## Task 4: Create a Process to Delete Products from the Shopping Cart
-In this Task, you will call the *manage\_orders.remove\_product* to remove the product from the shopping cart.
+In this Task, you call the *manage\_orders.remove\_product* to remove a product from the shopping cart.

 1. In the **Processing** tab.
 2. Right click **Processing** and click **Create Process**.